pkutaj/pkutaj.github.io/_posts/2020-01-05-JS-ternary_operator.md

 ---
 layout: post
-title: JS > The neglected ellegance of ternary operators
+title: JavaScript > The neglected ellegance of ternary operators
 ---

 ## the case